UniversalDependencies/docs/_ga/dep/root.md

 root(ROOT, bhean)
 ~~~

 In copular constructions where the pleonastic conjunction '_ná_' occurs, the subject is fronted and the predicate appears clause-finally introduced by '_ná_'.
-Therefore, the `root` and the `cop` are located far from one other.
+This conjunction allows for the re-ordering of the COP-PRED-SUBJ structure.
+Therefore, the `root` and the `cop` are separated by the subject of the copular phrase from one other.

 _Is í an obair a bheadh le déanamh ná 'aghaidh a <b>thabhairt</b> ar pholaitiú agus ar bharbarú an domhain'._ The work that would have to be done would be to <b>address</b> the politicisation and violent nature of the world.